Dimakoua/twitter-automation-ai/README.md

 [![Stars](https://img.shields.io/github/stars/ihuzaifashoukat/twitter-automation-ai)](https://github.com/ihuzaifashoukat/twitter-automation-ai/stargazers)
 [![Contributors](https://img.shields.io/github/contributors/ihuzaifashoukat/twitter-automation-ai)](https://github.com/ihuzaifashoukat/twitter-automation-ai/graphs/contributors)

+> **Note:** This repository is a fork of the original [Advanced Twitter Automation AI](https://github.com/ihuzaifashoukat/twitter-automation-ai) project.
+It has been modified and tailored to suit specific personal requirements and may differ from the original version.

 **Advanced Twitter Automation AI** is a modular Python-based framework designed for automating a wide range of Twitter (now X.com) interactions.
 It supports multiple accounts and leverages Selenium for robust browser automation, with optional integration of Large Language Models (LLMs) like OpenAI's GPT and Google's Gemini for intelligent content generation, analysis, and engagement.

 ## Table of Contents